TheNicGard/DungeonStar/manual/manual-draft.md

 ## Potions and Scrolls

-Potions (represented by **!**) are found in the dungeon as a variety of long lost soft drink cans.
-When consumed, they can provide some effect to the protagonist, and provide a small amount of nutrition.
+Potions (represented by **!**) are found in the dungeon as a cans of soft drink from the centuries-defunct Dr. Fabulous Corporation.
+When consumed, they may give some effect to the protagonist, and provide a small amount of nutrition.

-Scrolls (represented by **?**) are found labelled, and enable the user to perform some magic spell when read.
+Scrolls (represented by **?**) are found as mislabelled scrolls from a mad wizard who once roamed the dungeon.
+They enable the user to perform some magic spell when read.
 However, they can only be used once, so consider the best opportunity to use them!

 ## Wands

-Wands (represented by **/**), like scrolls, allow the user to perform a magic spell when used.
-However, they have a limited number of charges, so they can be used multiple times before being depleted of energy.
+Wands (represented by **/**) appear in many materials in the dungeon, and, like scrolls, allow the user to perform a magic spell when used.
+They have a limited number of charges, so they can be used multiple times before being depleted of energy.

+## Rings

+Rings (represented by **=**) give the protagonist a more permanent effect than spells or potions, and one can be worn on both the left and right hand.

 # Controls